EAGLE605/SignX/GIT_SETUP_COMPLETE.md

 ## 📊 **Commit Details**

 **Commit Hash**: `29a71a1`
-**Message**: "feat: SignX Platform foundation - The OSHCut of the Sign Industry"
+**Message**: "feat: SignX Platform foundation - The integrated platform of the Sign Industry"

 **Files Changed**:
 - 50 files changed